-320 300 40() Skills Notebook - Notebook displaying samples of new sewing techniques learned during the project year.
+Notebook displaying samples of new sewing techniques learned during the project year.
 Include five new samples from the options listed on the Making a Skills Notebook factsheets (320-16-1 through 7).

-• Samples must be at least 4" by 4" with each sample securely mounted on a separate 4-H Sewing Skills Sample form (320-16)
+Samples should be at least 4" by 4" with each sample securely mounted on a separate 4-H Sewing Skills Sample form (320-16)

-• Each sample must include a complete explanation of the steps used for the construction process.
+Each sample should include a complete explanation of the steps used for the construction process.

-• Place the five skill sheets to be judged in the front of the notebook with the exhibitor's name, skill level and current project year clearly identified.
+Place the five skill sheets to be judged in the front of the notebook with the exhibitor name, skill level and current project year clearly identified.